A relative mass cocycle and the mass of asymptotically hyperbolic manifolds: Introduction

 \section{Introduction}

 In general relativity, and a number of related mathematical studies, the notion of a ``mass'' invariant for relevant geometric manifolds is extremely important and heavily studied \cite{Bartnik,LP,S-Yau}.
 In general defining and interpreting a suitable notion of mass is not straightforward.
-For so-called asymptotically flat manifolds the Arnowitt-Deser-Misner (ADM) energy-momentum, is well established and is usually accepted as the correct definition.
+For so-called asymptotically flat manifolds, the Arnowitt-Deser-Misner (ADM) energy-momentum is well established and is usually accepted as the correct definition.
 Motivated by the desire to define and study mass in other settings X.\ Wang \cite{Wang} and P.T.\ Chru\'sciel and M.\ Herzlich \cite{Chrusciel-Herzlich} introduced a notion of mass integrals and ``energy-momentum'' for Riemannian manifolds that, in a suitable sense, are asymptotically hyperbolic.
 These have immediate applications for a class of static spacetimes.
+The mass integrals are parametrized by solutions of the KID (Killing initial data) equation for the hyperbolic background.
+Denoting by $n$ the interior dimension, these solutions form an $n+1$-dimensional vector space that is endowed with a natural Lorentzian metric.
+This leads to the interpretation that the mass in the asymptotically hyperbolic setting is a vector in that $n+1$-dimensional space rather than just a number.